Council chooses new construction scenario for Schaersvoorde Slingelaan

 Research and outcomes

 The decision is based on a broad feasibility study conducted by ICSadviseurs.
-This study looked at the need for space, the structural and functional condition of the current building and the costs of renovation and new construction.
-This also included the future educational vision of Schaersvoorde.
+This study examined the space requirements, the structural and functional condition of the current building, and the costs of renovation and new construction.
+Schaersvoorde's future educational vision was also taken into account.

-The feasibility study also briefly looked at expansion possibilities next to the Schaersvoorde Stationsplein location on Landbouwstraat.
-It fits, but it doesn't hold up.
-Therefore, the municipality will look more broadly than this location alone.
+The feasibility study also briefly examined expansion options next to the Schaersvoorde Stationsplein location, on Landbouwstraat.
+It is suitable, but not ideal.
+The municipality will therefore look beyond this location alone.
 The follow-up study should reveal the best location.

 Step into the future

-Alderman Rik van Lochem on the plans: "Students and employees deserve a pleasant and healthy learning environment.
-With the choice for new construction we can finally do something about the problems in the current building.
-At the same time, it offers opportunities to think about cooperation with other social or cultural functions.
-In this way we invest not only in good education, but also in the future of our community."
+Alderman van Lochem the plans: "Students and staff deserve a pleasant and healthy learning environment.
+By opting for a new building, we can finally do something about the problems in the current building.
+At the same time, it offers opportunities to consider collaboration with other social or cultural functions.
+In this way, we are not only investing in good education, but also in the future of our community."

 Follow-up and participation